Toto-Kotaro-Tanaka/ms4-eagle-golf/README.md

 ![image](https://github.com/Toto-Kotaro-Tanaka/ms4-eagle-golf/blob/master/readme/ux/shopper-user-story2.png)

 > **Note:**<br>
-> ID9: Search function works with a keyword only
+> **ID9**: Search function works with a keyword only

 **<ins>Owner's User Story</ins>**

 ![image](https://github.com/Toto-Kotaro-Tanaka/ms4-eagle-golf/blob/master/readme/ux/owner-user-story.png)

 > **Note:**<br>
-> ID5: In a real e-commerce website, products should never be deleted but make it unavailable or something instead.
-As this is an educational purpose website that CRUD should be implemented, there is delete products function
+> **ID5**: In a real e-commerce website, products should never be deleted but make them unavailable or something instead.
+As this is an educational purpose website that CRUD should be implemented, there is a delete products function

 <div align="right"><a href="#top">🔝</a></div>